 “Prophesy falsely”: These included prophets with bogus messages, priests who asserted their own authority and also followers who indulged such falseness.
 All are guilty before God.

 There were false prophets in the land.
 The priests had changed God’s law to fit their own needs.
-Now the law was not God’s, but the law of the priest.
+Now the law was not God’s, but the law of the priests.
 Jesus spoke harshly about the way God’s law had been handled.
-He called it your law.
-The prophet, the priests, and the people were all guilty.
+He called it “your law”.
+The prophets, the priests, and the people were all guilty.
 This is true in our churches today.
 There are many false prophets.
 We have ministers who twist the Word to fit their own needs.
 It is the obligation of the people to try the spirits and see whether they be of God or not.
 All have sinned.
 We all need a Savior.